apoorvpatne10/bday-reminder/README.md

         Choices supports the following:
-        syncdb              - Creates new sqlite DB with person table loadsampledata      - Loads sample data from db/loader.py runemailreminder    - Run reminder with only email cleardata           - Clear all reminders
+        syncdb              - Creates new sqlite DB with person table loadsampledata      - Loads sample data from db/loader.py runemailreminder    - Run reminder with email
+        cleardata           - Clear all reminders
         clearperson         - Delete a reminder given a person\'s name viewdata            - View all the birthday reminders